 Then you wait, if you can.
 I don’t.

-Shrubs are new to me.
+Shrub cocktail recipes are newish to me.
 In fact, I had my first shrub this summer when I made Liz’s Blackberry Rum Shrub.
-I was blown away by the sweet-tart flavors and how vinegar can elevate a cocktail.
+I was blown away by the sweet-tart flavors and how vinegar elevates a cocktail.

-If you can wait, the flavors of the shrub will marry and mellow over time.
+If you can wait, the flavors of this apple shrub drink will marry and mellow over time.
 I find even a few days draws down the acidity of the vinegar and creates an ultra smooth finish when added to a cocktail.

 That is, if you can wait…

-If you’re not in to waiting, but need a shrub posthaste, there is a quicker stove-cooked method, Serious Eats shares.
+If you just can’t wait on this apple shrub, but need a shrub posthaste, there’s a quicker stove-cooked method, Serious Eats shares.
 But apparently, the cold method produces a brighter flavor as opposed to the stove-cooked method.